Abhijeet-Katiyar/Summer/finalReport.md

 + **MA** *(Moving Average)* : A model that analyze data points by creating series of averages of subsets of data.

-The ARIMA(p,d,q) represents th order of AR term, Differencing order and MA term respectively
+The ARIMA(p,d,q) represents the order of AR term, Differencing order and MA term respectively

 To find the value of p and q we will plot autocorrelation and partial autocorrelation functions.